 In a dark warehouse in North Melbourne, a simple tool is being used to visualise a new residential aged care facility.

-Called Big Plans, the technology helps designers to see what a building will look like in 3D.
-The cost-effective tool is transforming the way we design healthcare facilities.
+The technology helps designers to visualise what a building will look like in 3D and is transforming the way we design healthcare facilities.

 How it works

 Traditionally, architectural designs would be reviewed and tested by user groups using only 2D drawings, 3D virtual models or physical architectural prototypes.

 But Melbourne company Big Plans offers a cost-effective alternative.
 Using overhead projectors, the architectural plans of our new Wantirna residential aged care facility are cast life-size onto a large white floor.
 This allows clinicians, nurses, back of house staff, engineers, project managers and designers to walk through full-scale floor plans of the new facility.

 Nurses push wheelchairs and move patient beds around resident bedrooms.
 They’re testing the spatial practicality of doorways and ensuites.
 Meanwhile, designers are using iPads to view the layout, interiors and sightlines in 3D.

 Zoltan Kokai, Executive Director of Information, Technology and Capital Projects at Eastern Health is here with his team to test the plans before signing off on the designs of the new residential aged care facility.

 'It is sometimes very challenging to visualise what a two-dimensional plan will look like in 3D,' he says.
 Today, thanks to this new technique, the team have made a crucial discovery.

 'We need to increase the size of the passenger lifts to enable them to carry the king single patient beds we use in our residential aged care facilities, in case one of the bed lifts is temporarily unavailable.'

 Zoltan Kokai, Executive Director of Information, Technology and Capital Projects at Eastern Health